 The Great Kitchen Purge

 This project feels epic.
 Mostly because it was desperately over-due.
 So the title The Great Kitchen Purge is sadly fitting and not really over-dramatic.
-We have been so engrossed in completing our workshop, running our booth, and refreshing The Little Cottage, along with working our jobs, that some of my regular duties got pushed aside.
+We have been so engrossed in completing our workshop, running our booth and refreshing The Little Cottage, along with working our jobs, that some of my regular duties got pushed aside.
 Oh like… keeping our kitchen in proper working order!
+I am very happily sharing my simple kitchen organizing tips and ideas with you today!
+After I implemented them in mine of course.

 If you need to dig-in and get your kitchen in order too, I’m sharing my tips and ideas to purge, clean and organize.
 I hope this post will inspire you to do so!
 It’s so worth it.
 And a huge relief to know I’ve finally taken care of something so integral to the proper running of our household.